Reishi: The Most Popular Medicinal Mushroom

 Its Chinese name, lingzhi, tells us much about how it was revered.
 As a term, lingzhi first appears in Han Dynasty literature.
 Wikipedia can be consulted for a fuller discussion of the name (https://en.wikipedia.org/ wiki/Lingzhi_mushroom), but we can easily settle on a translation of “spirit plant of longevity.”

 That is saying a lot in traditional literature to ascribe those sorts of properties to Ganoderma.
 Such designations were not given out lightly in the classical herbal literature of China.
 Many ancient artworks depict a wandering sage with reishi in one hand.
 And a staff in the other.

 People’s Herbs Empowered Reishi

 Made using the finest quality ingredients available, People’s Herbs Empowered Reishi combines a certified organic, US-grown, proprietary blend of red, white, black, and purple reishi mycelium powders with a dual-extracted (water and alcohol), 15:1 reishi fruiting body powdered extract.

-The result is a highly-concentrated, yet full-spectrum capsule, rich in the full array of compounds which have been prized for their unique medicinal properties for thousands of years.
-You can use People’s Herbs Empowered Reishi with full confidence that the traditionally described virtues will be delivered in our product.
+The result is a highly-concentrated, yet full-spectrum capsule, rich in a full array of compounds which have been prized for their unique properties for thousands of years.

 Ready to try it?